KrisHHFI/Kristopher-Pepper-Portfolio-OLD/README.md

 ### About

-- A project showcasing my photography portfolio and my current React "skills"
+- A project showcasing some of my photography and coding projects
+- Made in the summer of 2024

 <br>

 ### Launch the App

+- Check out the web app [here!](https://krishhfi.github.io/Kristopher-Pepper-Portfolio/)

 1) Install Node.js
 2) Download the project and extract the folder.
 3) Navigate to the project folder in Command Prompt.
 4) Execute the command "npm install".
-5) 4) Execute the command "npm start".
+5) Execute the command "npm start".
+6) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.